chochain/eForth1/docs/README.md

     |             |      | Field       |      | Field       |
     +-------------+      +-------------+      +-------------+

-Note: Though ATmega328p is a Little-Endian processor, eForth1 uses Big-Endian encoding for memory layout with respect to eForth tradition and future interoperability.
+Note: Though ATmega328p is a little-endian processor, eForth1 uses big-endian encoding for memory layout with respect to eForth tradition and future interoperability.

 #### User Variables